josephabrams/physiCell_project_launcher/README.md

 # PhysiCell_project_launcher
 Warning!!
 Experimental Prototype backup your directory!!
 !!
 No safety has been added yet!!
+- Some safety now, currently uses make zip
+- now works with 'sample_projects/template' when making new project
+-
 Prototype project loader for PhysiCell install into PhysiCell main directory